Needle: A Generative AI-Powered Multi-modal Database for Answering Complex Natural Language Queries: Introduction

-Multi-modal data, including image datasets, pose new challenges for data management systems.
-Unlike traditional databases, where tuple attributes are explicitly specified, multi-modal data often miss proper descriptions that capture the rich information encoded in them.
+Multi-modal datasets, like images, pose new challenges for data management systems.
+Unlike traditional databases, where tuple attributes are explicitly specified, these datasets often miss proper descriptions that capture the rich information encoded in each item.
 As a result, traditional query-answering approaches are not directly applicable in these settings.
-On the other hand, advanced personal devices such as cell phones have enabled the collection of large volumes of multi-modal data, even at the individual user level.
-Due to the wealth of information ``hidden'' in each multi-modal tuple, the users may compose {\em complex natural language queries}, describing the tuple(s) they are interested in.
+Meanwhile, modern personal devices like smartphones have made it possible to collect large amounts of multi-modal data, even from individual users.
+Due to the wealth of information ``hidden'' in each multi-modal tuple, the users may compose {\em complex natural language queries}, searching for the tuple(s) they are interested in.
 To further motivate this, let us consider the following running example.

-\begin{exbox} \begin{example} A photo enthusiast has collected a large pool of images over the past several years on her private data repository.
-She wants to retrieve a specific photo she has in mind.
-She describes the picture as \tt [A banana gazing at its reflection in a mirror]. \end{example} \end{exbox}